Events & Resources

 • Lilly’s weight loss drug Zepbound is also priced at $499 for consumers who get prescriptions via LillyDirect or the manufacturer’s telehealth partners.

-Novo’s and Lilly’s brand-name products have the stamp of FDA approval in their favor, but many cost-conscious consumers paying out-of-pocket will continue to opt for the cheaper compounded GLP-1s (~$200 per month) as long as they’re still legally allowed to be sold.
+So far, compounded GLP-1 sellers like Hims & Hers appear to have the edge.
+Many cost-conscious consumers paying out-of-pocket will continue to opt for the cheaper compounded GLP-1s (~$200 per month) as long as they’re still legally allowed to be sold.
+Novo recently acknowledged that the copycat GLP-1 market is “of equal size” to Novo’s business—-probably attributable to the lower cost of compounded drugs.

 You've read 0 of 2 free articles this month.